-Anti-Money Laundering (AML) Policy: 30 Accountable Director: Finance & Resources
+Anti-Money Laundering (AML) Policy: 31 Accountable Director: Chief Finance and Technology Officer

 Policy Statement: Money laundering describes the process used to make money which has been acquired from criminal activity appear to have been lawfully acquired.
 These processes are typically highly complex and by design hard to trace.
 Funds, whether generated through organised crime, terrorism or drug trafficking, will be placed within the mainstream economy or financial sector and the source and origin of the funds will be progressively concealed with each transaction.
 These transactions must be carried out in such a way as to avoid attracting the attention of the authorities and with it the risk of detection, confiscation and criminal proceedings.
-Because of the laundering, the funds will appear to be lawful.
+Because of the laundering, the funds will appear to be lawfully acquired.